Additive versus multiplicative parameters - applications in economics and finance: Parameters and models

 From~\eqref{eq:DG^a} for $a=-1$ we obtain

-Hence if $X$ and $Y$ are independent then from \eqref{eq:multi_D} and \eqref{eq:multiV^-1} we have
+Hence, if $X$ and $Y$ are independent then from \eqref{eq:multi_D} and \eqref{eq:multiV^-1} we have

-A multiplicative variance and standard deviations is a quotient measure of a deviation between a random variable and its multiplicative mean $m_{\textrm{G}}=\E\(X\)$ as well as additive variance and standard deviations is a difference measure of the deviation between the random variable and its additive mean $m$.
+The multiplicative variance and standard deviation are quotient measures of the deviation between a random variable and its multiplicative mean $m_{\textrm{G}}=\EG\(X\)$, whereas the additive variance and standard deviation are difference measures of the deviation between a random variable and its additive mean $m$.
 Since in the additive case it is useful to define the $k$th interval of the form